 TheUncoated

 TheUncoated is evidence-first.
-A product is not promoted as a strong pick just because it says clean, non-toxic, ceramic, natural, or PFOA-free.
+A product is not promoted as a strong pick just because it says clean, non-toxic, PFAS-free, BPA-free, PFOA-free, natural, or eco.

 The review standard

-Every product is evaluated against product data, material signals, category risk, source URLs, confidence, and uncertainty notes.
+Every product is evaluated against product data, material signals, plastic-shedding risk, synthetic polymer contact, category risk, source URLs, confidence, and uncertainty notes.
 The goal is not to prove lab safety.
-The goal is to show how strong the available claim is, what it depends on, and what remains uncertain.
+The goal is to keep synthetic polymer contact and shedding materials out of recommendations and show what remains uncertain.

 Manufacturer source